-Special Collections reference archivists can conduct name searches for business and/or individual names in the R.G.
-Dun & Co. index volumes for a fee.
+Special Collections reference archivists can conduct name searches for up to 10 business and/or individual names in the R.G.
+Dun & Co. index volumes per fiscal year.
 Search results include the Dun volumes and page numbers for the credit reports, not transcriptions of the credit reports.

-- A completed R.G.
+- Complete the R.G.
 Dun & Company credit report volumes application.

 Permission to Publish

 Researchers should request permission to cite, quote, or use information obtained from the R.G.
 Dun & Co. collection.
 The standard format for citing the volumes is State/Territory, Vol. #, p. #, R.G.
 Dun & Co. credit report volumes, Baker Library, Harvard Business School.